Brunswick, ME (BRK)

 Southeast of downtown, the former Naval Air Station Brunswick was established during World War II to train pilots and house squadrons performing anti-submarine missions.
 During the Cold War, squadrons tracked Soviet submarines as part of the defense of the North Atlantic.
 Long an important employer in the area, the base was once home to thousands of soldiers and their families.
 Decommissioned in 2011, the 3,200 acre property has been rebranded “Brunswick Landing” and is undergoing a long-term transformation into a new business center and mixed-use community with an emphasis on technological innovation, environmental sustainability and “green” development.

-Amtrak does not offer ticketing or baggage services at this facility, which is served by six daily trains.
-The Downeaster Service is financed primarily through funds made available by the Northeastern New England passenger Rail Authority.
+The Downeaster Service is financed primarily through funds made available by the Northern New England Passenger Rail Authority.

 - Accessible Restrooms